jmmartyn/jmmartyn.github.io/_pages/about.md

-**About Me:** During my studies, I had the pleasure of interning at IBM Quantum and at (Google) X, the Moonshot Factory.
+**About Me:** I graduated in May 2025, with a thesis titled “The Algorithmic Cookbook of Quantum Science: Quantum and Classical Recipes for Computation”.
+During my studies, I had the pleasure of interning at IBM Quantum and at (Google) X, the Moonshot Factory.
 In the beforetimes, I received my BS in physics from the University of Maryland, College Park, and also worked as a student researcher at Caltech.